 Undergraduates must leave the College on the last day of term unless they have received permission for vacation residence.
-Undergraduates who do not vacate and empty their room by 10 am will be charged at the prevailing conference rate for the days when they were not expected to be resident.
+Undergraduates who do not vacate and empty their room by 10 am will be charged at the prevailing conference rate for the days when they were not expected to be residence.
 Extensions to the departure time due to personal logistical reasons may be granted (up to a maximum of 12 noon on the same day).
-Requests should be made to the Personal Assistant to the Home Bursar at least 48 hours before the departure date.
+Requests should be made to the Assistant Home Bursar at least 48 hours before the departure date.